Statutes for the International Association for Statistical Education

 a) individual members (without any restriction on number);

-b) institutional members (without any restriction on number) which may be educational or scientific institutions, government and non-profit institutions, business enterprises, etc., each who will be entitled to designate a representative who may attend the meetings of the Association and participate in the Association's scientific programme of meetings with the same privileges as individual members.
-Institutional members shall be entitled to receive one set of publications of the Association on the same conditions as individual members.
+b) institutional members (without any restriction on number) which may be educational or scientific institutions, government and non-profit institutions, business enterprises, etc., An institutional member shall be entitled to designate a representative who may attend the meetings of the Association and participate in the scientific programme of the meetings with the same privileges as individual members.

 c) honorary members.
 Individual members whose contributions to the IASE merit special honour may be elected an honorary member for life.
-An honorary member has the same rights and privileges as an individual member and will be exempt from paying registration fees for their IASE membership dues.
+An honorary member has the same rights and privileges as an individual member and will be exempt from paying their IASE membership dues.
 Honorary members will be selected and approved according to the unanimous decision of the Executive Committee.
-There shall be no more than 10 honorary members at any one time
+There shall be no more than 10 honorary members at any one time.

 3.3 Individuals, who are not members of the ISI, and institutions who are interested in the objectives of the Association may become members by applying to the Executive Director/Treasurer and paying the prescribed dues.